DnD Character Backstory Template

 Character Backstory Template

 At Arcane Eye, we developed a fillable PDF character backstory template for both DMs and players to use.
-It is formulated in a way gather structured responses from players that will be actionable on a story-writing and Role-Playing level.
+It is formulated in a way to gather structured responses from players that will be actionable on a story-writing and Role-Playing level.

 Never miss another post!